babychoujr/babychoujr/README.md

 Hi, I'm Eric.
 I am currently a senior computer science major at the University of California, Irvine.
 I am interested in becoming a software engineer in the future focused on the fields of AI, machine learning, and information retrieval.
 ### Some Goals:
 - 🔭 Working on creating my Supreme bot.
-- 🔭 Competing in the Jane Street Stock Market Predictor Competition on Kaggle
 - 🔭 Working on different coding competitions.

 ### Connect with me: